-I’ve always loved advent calendars.
+I’ve always loved Advent calendars.
 Something about the idea of tiny boxes, bags or drawers that open up a surprise each morning just takes me back to those childhood memories of anticipating the holiday season.
-Although I don’t think we even owned an advent calendar in my house growing up, the idea of them just evokes a feeling of holiday coziness.
+Although I don’t think we even owned an advent calendar in my house growing up, the idea of them just evokes a feeling of cozy holiday.

-Fast forward to the present and what was once a religious season, advent has now taken on a not-so-religious connotation in many circles with the onslaught of consumerism-focused advent calendars.
-From Legos to trinkets to jewelry, the advent tradition has been taken over by “stuff.”
-Whether you’re religious or not, I think many parents today are beginning to look for advent calendar ideas that take a more meaningful approach to the season.
+Fast forward to the present and what was once a religious season, advent has now taken on a not-so-religious connotation in many circles with the onslaught of consumerism-focused Advent calendars.
+From Legos to trinkets to jewelry, the Advent tradition has been taken over by “stuff.”
+Whether you’re religious or not, I think many parents today are beginning to look for kids Advent calendar ideas that take a more meaningful approach to the season.

-The holiday season has become an icon of consumerism and overindulgence; why does the advent tradition have to follow this pattern?
+The holiday season has become an icon of consumerism and overindulgence; why does the Advent tradition have to follow this pattern?
 From a research perspective, we know that raising kids who exhibit kindness and empathy is something we have to intentionally model and discuss.
 As the saying goes, kindness is “taught, not caught.”
+With that in mind,

-Many parents I know are choosing to use the advent tradition as a time to focus on kindness and acts of service instead.
-With that in mind and social-emotional development at the forefront, I’ve put together a collection of advent calendar ideas for kids.
+Many parents I know are choosing to use the Advent tradition as a time to focus on kindness and acts of service instead.
+With that in mind and social-emotional development at the forefront, I’ve put together a collection of kindness Advent calendar ideas for kids.
 While some are store-bought and some are homemade, they all focus on fostering kindness and emotional intelligence in kids this season.

 Note: This post contains affiliate links.
 Purchasing through these links provides a small commission to this blog (at no added cost to you!)